Workshops

 - Hydrogen Economy and Geopolitical Dynamics: https://www.sciencedirect.com/science/article/pii/S2214629620302425?via%3Dihub#s0010

-Course Abstract: This workshop will involve a panel discussion from three current/former Chief Scientists or Fellows at Fortune 500 companies.
-They will each discuss their unique paths to making key contributions to their respective companies, and the skills – both technical and non-technical – and professional habits/attitudes that were critical to their success.
-The goal of this workshop is to provide students, postdoctoral associates, and early career researchers a sense of aspects (over and above technical skills) that are critical to successfully embarking on a career on the technical ladder in industry.
+These industrial researchers will each discuss their respective, unique paths to succeeding and making key contributions on the technical ladder industry.
+Their brief biographical presentations will be followed by a discussion about the skills – both technical and non-technical – and professional habits/attitudes that played a critical role in their success in large research organizations.
+This workshop is targeted toward graduate students, postdoctoral associates, and early career researchers, and will endow them with a stronger sense of aspects (over and above technical skills) that are critical to successfully embarking on a career on the technical ladder in industry.
+Students and early career researchers with an interest in industrial careers are strongly encouraged to attend.